exasol/release-droid/doc/design.md

 #### Retrieve GitHub Release Body from Release Letter
 `dsn~retrieve-github-release-body-from-release-letter~1`

-RR extracts the GitHub release's body from the release letter.
+RD extracts the GitHub release's body from the release letter.

 Covers: